FabricioCrespo/SentinelHub-Python/README.md

 # SentinelHub-Python

-## Please, install Jupyter Notebook and all the neccesary libraries.
+## Please, install Jupyter Notebook and all the necessary libraries.